FrankUrbainsky/file-away/readme.txt

 = I installed the latest update and now the TinyMCE button has disappeared from my page editor.
 What gives? = Yeah, that's a weird bug with WordPress's auto-update process that occurs sometimes.
 To fix, just download the plugin manually and install it via FTP or something.
 == Changelog ==
+= 1.9.4.3 =
+* Fixed Playback Mode was not compatible with dynamic paths.
 = 1.9.4.2 =
 * Fixed Playback Mode skipping non-audio files with same filename as audio files.
 = 1.9.4.1 =